Sometimes you get so immersed in creating your site, the contact page gets left out.

 Reassure your visitors by a simple phrase like “We read all your emails personally.”
 Make it even more personal by stating the name of the person who’s reading them.
 This alone may lead to more letters.

 Sometimes people have had a bad experience with a form.
 They’ve mailed it but never got the answer.
 Now they don’t want to use forms at all.

-You can’t answer all the emails at once either.
-Tell your visitors how much time will it take you to respond.
 They will be more willing to reach out and will appreciate your sincerity.

 3. Make Sure It’s Working